 Core Repository Box Inventory

-Core is stored in boxes arranged by drilling depth in the repository locations listed below.
-The data table can be used to search for core and verify its location by correlating the Core Building and Footprint Number values with the building diagrams accessed by clicking the Core Building link.
+- Core is stored in boxes arranged by drilling depth in the repository locations listed below.
+The data table can be used to search for core, using values in the search fields below, and to verify its location by correlating the Core Building and Footprint Number values with the building diagrams accessed by clicking the Core Building link.
 Contact MGS to make arrangements to review any of the core.